somhi/jtframe/doc/inputs.md

 # Paddle
 **Paddle support is preliminary**

 A [paddle](https://en.wikipedia.org/wiki/Paddle_%28game_controller%29) has a range of values and can hold a position.
 For some games, it is convenient to use the analog sticks found in modern gamepads.
 For other, the mouse may be a better interface.
-JTFRAME provides four 8-bit paddle signals, that can be mapped to other controllers
+JTFRAME provides four 8-bit paddle signals, that can be mapped to other controllers.

 Paddle # | Mouse axis | Joystick   | Analog stick
 ---------|------------|------------|-------------------